 Kauai is the least affected by the Volcano of all the Islands.
 It’s the furthest distance and as such completely unaffected.
 As far as the volcano goes get on the plane.

 However, Completely unrelated Kauai has suffered some severe flooding as of April.
 Again looking at the Map above the affected area is very small.
 It is also not in a tourist area and should have almost NO impact on your trip.
-Unless of course, you are planning in staying or visiting an effected area.
+Unless of course, you are planning in staying or visiting an affected area.
 Mainly around Hanalei.

 If you are staying in this area of Kauai we would definitely recommend contacting your property and asking about their situation.
-The 560 is also closed beyond Hanalei meaning everything beyond there is off limits.
+The 560 is also closed beyond Hanalei meaning everything beyond there is off-limits.
 If at all possible avoid the area.
 There is nothing good to be seen at the minute.

 Some State park are still affected too Notably the Kalalau Trail on the Napili Coast…This could be terribly disappointing for some!
-Check the State Parks Website for the Latest info.
+Check the State Parks Website for the latest info.
 And don’t try and think you know better and ignore any closures.
 If you are lucky you may get away with a citation.
 If not you’ll find out WHY they are closed.

 In short, there are still some localised issues on Kauai due to the flooding.
 There are certainly no Saftey implications and most attractions and sights are open as usual.
 It’s no reason to cancel a trip.
 Worst case may be a change of location if your accommodation is affected.

 Is it safe to travel to Hawai’i 2018?
 The Big Island!

 Here is where things get a little complicated.
 Obviously, part of Hawai’i is seriously affected by the eruption.
 Massive quantities of Lava our pouring out of the Fissures and are causing damage to property and roads in the area.
 It is a terribly dangerous area to be and we would advise you to avoid it at all costs!